jwiegley/johnwiegley/posts/2003-11-16-self-reflection.md

 ---
 title: Self reflection
-date: Sun, 16 Nov 2003 12:00:00 +0000
 category: Poems
+location: Viva Italiano
 ---

-Location: Viva Italiano

     In the branches
     where the wind blows
     and daylight fights the shadows
     I found you.

     Your head tilted back
     admiring the clouds
     in deep repose of thinking;
     I wondered,

     What thought-strewn sea
     surges up?
     What white-clead breakers
     bear down
     and crash upon that brow?

     Such storms within
     to counterpoint
     the tranquil skies above.